 “[In doing so,] it imposes to respect the life and the customs of the islanders, which above all means to respect their interests,” Eduardo Menem recently answered to Luis Alberto Romero, who had questioned the islands’ sovereignty from the same La Nación columns.
 In his comment, Menem also added that it was in the islanders’ own interest to become Argentine.

 “If we stick to the Constitution, there is no way Argentina and the UK can negotiate a middle-ground position.
-The constitution imposes to seek the full sovereignty,” Vicente Palermo explains.
+The Constitution imposes seeking full sovereignty,” Vicente Palermo explains.
 “However, this can’t be done whilst respecting their lives: it is a contradiction in terms since the kelpers have a clear political will and do not want to be Argentine.”

 “They were saying that perhaps we should investigate a bit deeper what Malvinas really mean to Argentines,” commented former BBC correspondent for the Americas Daniel Schweimler.